sora-xor/sora-docs/src/substrate-bridge.md

 ## Common Pallets

-There are several common pallets used in the SORA project, providing bridge functionality on both the parachain and Sora Mainnet sides:
+There are several common pallets used in the SORA project, providing bridge functionality on both the parachain and SORA mainnet sides:

 - **SubstrateDispatch**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/dispatch)).
 This pallet decodes and checks messages, performs runtime calls, and creates a bridge origin to execute **XCMApp** and **ParachainBridgeApp** extrinsics.
 Only the bridge origin can call these extrinsics.